Tag: korean-interior-film-lx

 On site,

-film adhesive + primer adhesive
+vinyl wrap adhesive + primer

 equals industrial-strength bonding.